3lpsy/FactionDocs/docs/agents/README.md

 The following settings are expected to be available:
 * BeaconInterval: How many seconds between agent checkins
-* Jitter: Value that repressents the range of randomness to introduce.
+* Jitter: Value that represents the range of randomness to introduce.
 For example, a BeaconInterval of 10 seconds with a Jitter of 0.2 would mean the agent would pick a checkin time randomly between 8 and 12 seconds.